 Unfortunately that’s quite impossible to predict without knowing what types of arrangements you plan to make.
 You can check out our Price List for a rough guide, or reach out to us and we can help you make decisions that meet your needs and fit your budget.

 Can Lakewood help me with everything?

-While we can’t do everything ourselves, we can certainly guide and advise you through the various steps and decisions.
+While we can’t do everything ourselves, we can certainly guide you through the various steps and decisions.
 Please allow us to be of service.

 Can Lakewood help me with grief resources?

 While we do not provide licensed grief therapy, we do offer a number of events and programs designed to support you in honoring and memorializing loves ones.
 Refer to our grief resources section.